iainctduncan/papers/source/design.rst

 Of the possible Lisp languages, why use s7 Scheme?
 --------------------------------------------------
-When beginning the project, after determining that a Lisp-family language was appopriate, I evaluated a number of Scheme and Lisp implementations as candidates.
+When beginning the project, after determining that a Lisp-family language was appropriate, I evaluated a number of Scheme and Lisp implementations as candidates.
 I will discuss now why the s7 implementation in particular was chosen.
 (Note for the curious: the author has informed me that s7 is intended to be spelled lowercase